neoliv/procfilter/README.md

 ## User defined fields/variables

-If you need to pack processes using a criteria that is not available you can synthetize your own. revar(criteria,'matching re','replacment re','new field name', input)
+If you need a criteria that is not available you can synthetize your own.
+This is called a 'user defined variable'.
+You can use these variables as any other predefined criteria (pack according to its value, output its value in measurements, ...)

+* Setvar
+setvar('value',user_variable, input)
+eg: `_ <- setvar('critical', level, cmd('sshd'))
+This will add a variable nammed 'level' with the value 'critical' on all sshd processes.
+You can later on use 'tag(level)' or 'field(level)' to output the value of this new variable.
+You can also do a packby(level) to group processes according to the value set in 'level'.

+* Revar
+revar(criteria,'matching re','replacment re',user_variable, input)
-eg: `oracle_sid <- revar(exe,'ora_[^_]+_([0-9a-zA-Z]+)|oracle([0-9a-zA-Z]+).*','$1',oracle_sid,user('oracle')`
+eg: `_ <- revar(exe,'ora_[^_]+_([0-9a-zA-Z]+)|oracle([0-9a-zA-Z]+).*','$1',oracle_sid,user('oracle'))`
-The revar() will not filter out any processes but will synthetize a new field 'oracle_sid' that is the result of the regular expression find/replace on the command name to extract the SID.
+The revar() will not filter out any processes but will synthetize a new variable 'oracle_sid' that is the result of the regular expression find/replace on the command name to extract the SID.
 Note the use of the group syntax $1 to use part of the matching RE in the final value.
-As a criteria you can use cmd, cmd_line, exe, user, group or a previously synthetized user field.
+As a criteria you can use cmd, cmd_line, exe, user, group or a previously synthetized user variable.

 ## Criteria